instantiator/consensus-chess-engine/docs/config.md

 ### `INT_ENGINE_ACCOUNT`, `INT_NODE_ACCOUNT`

-* These are for the integration tester.
+* These are for the integration tester only - as it needs to know which accounts to poke and prod at.
 * Provide the account name for your integration testing engine and node (eg. `@icgames_engine@botsin.space`, or `@icgames@botsin.space`)